The Spook Who Sat by the Door (film): Legacy

 In 2011, a documentary about the making of the movie entitled Infiltrating Hollywood: The Rise and Fall of the Spook Who Sat By the Door was released, winning the Black Reel Award for Outstanding Independent Documentary in 2012.
 Directed by Christine Acham and Clifford Ward, Infiltrating Hollywood featured Sam Greenlee and others involved in the making of the film.

 In 2012, The Spook Who Sat By the Door was named by the Library of Congress as among the 25 additions of that year to the National Film Registry, which is "a compendium of motion pictures that captures the breadth of American culture, history and social fabric, with the aim of preserving these fragile films for future generations".

 The film was shown at the 2020 New York Film Festival, introduced by Ephraim Asili.
 J. Hoberman wrote in The New York Times that "...the most shocking thing about this unquiet movie is how relevant it remains."

+In 2022, The Spook Who Sat By the Door was listed by TIME magazine as one of "6 Black Films That Changed the Course of Cinema".